AMIRSOLEYMANI_headshot.jpg

 Photo credit: Mia O'Connor

-Over the years, my work has taken many forms in international, national, and local contexts: exhibitions, performances, festivals, residencies, public programs, publications, public art, teaching, learning, advising, writing, research, symposia, lectures, panels, parties, community engagement, audience development, international consulting, cross-cultural exchange, cultural advocacy, youth initiatives, event coordination, grant making, grant writing, budgets, boards, committees, advocacy, strategic planning, trust-building, change-making.
+Over the years, my work has taken many forms in international, national, and local contexts: exhibitions, performances, festivals, residencies, public programs, publications, public art, teaching, learning, advising, writing, research, symposia, lectures, panels, parties, community engagement, audience development, consulting, cross-cultural exchange, cultural policy, youth initiatives, events, grant making, grant writing, budgets, boards, strategic planning, advocacy, trust-building, change-making.

 In addition to numerous projects and programs as part of the TBA Festival, some highlights of my curatorial work with PICA include a symposium on the historicization and politicization of HIV & AIDS (2017) in collaboration with Sarah Schulman, Visual AIDS, Pacific Northwest College of Art’s MA in Critical Studies Program, and local artists, scholars, and organizers; SUBHARMONIC: A Sonic Arts Symposium (2018, co-curated with local artists), including experimental sound performances, panels, and workshops; Gordon Hall’s solo exhibition, THROUGH AND THROUGH AND THROUGH (co-curated with Kristan Kennedy, 2019) and accompanying publication, OVER-BELIEFS: Gordon Hall Collected Writing, 2011-2018; No Human Involved: The 5th Annual Sex Workers’ Art Show (2019) exhibition and accompanying symposium and publication on contemporary art, activism and publishing in sex work, co-curated with Kat Salas and Matilda Bickers of STROLL PDX (Portland, OR), and in collaboration with Rose Nordin of Rabbits Road Press/OOMK Zine (London, UK) and the Independent Publishing Resource Center (this project is featured in the anthology Curating as Feminist Organizing, Routledge, 2022); We Got Each Other’s Back (co-curated with Kristan Kennedy, 2020-21), an exhibition by Carlos Motta with Heldáy de la Cruz, Julio Salgado, and Edna Vázquez, with accompanying public programs, community engagements, and publications; and Remembering to Remember: Experiments in Sound (2023), co-curated with Felisha Ledesma, a multifaceted program featuring 15+ international, national, and local artists in an exhibition of newly commissioned multichannel sound compositions, film/video works at the intersection of sound and moving image, a series of live performances, and a program of community-based workshops in partnership with Synth Library Portland.
 My final project with PICA was Make Banana Cry, an international experimental dance performance by Andrew Tay and Stephen Thompson, in collaboration with a number of other performers from around the world, that interrogates through conceptual choreography the West’s appropriation, consumption, and colonization of Asian identity and culture in music, fashion, cinema, media, and embodied movement.
 Make Banana Cry included a secondary program in collaboration with Liminal Bodies, a Portland-based collective of queer and trans Asian and Pacific Islander artists and writers.

-While in Portland, I was a founding member of Arts Workers for Equity (AWE), a grassroots advocacy initiative for advancing racial equity in Portland’s cultural sector.
-From 2014-21, I was an Adjunct Asst.
-Professor in the Art & Social Practice MFA Program at Portland State University, where I taught Critical Art Theory, Contemporary Art History, Art & Politics, Research & Writing, and Directed Studies.
-From 2020-2023, I sat on the city’s Public Art Committee.
+In Portland, I was a co-founder of Arts Workers for Equity (AWE), a grassroots advocacy initiative for advancing racial equity in the local cultural sector.
+From 2014-21, I was on faculty in the Art & Social Practice MFA Program at Portland State University, where I taught Critical Art Theory, Contemporary Art History, Art & Politics, Research & Writing, and Directed Studies.
+From 2020-2023, I served on the city’s Public Art Committee.

 I have been part of numerous initiatives outside the US.
 In 2018, I co-organized and -facilitated with UK artist Phoebe Davies a research, work, and dialogue convening for independent artists and arts workers on the political role of art institutions, hosted by Somerset House in London.
 I was part of the inaugural cohort of GENERATE (2019-20), a joint program of the British Council and Arts Council England promiting exchange between a select group of US and UK performance curators and producers, and was then hired onto a team that conducted research toward the program’s redesign centering equity and access.
 I am a member of the International Presenting Commons, which works to sustain and advance international cultural exchange in the US.

-I have served on numerous grant and award selection panels, including for the Doris Duke Foundation; the Herb Alpert Award; United States Artists; Foundation for Contemporary Art; MAP Fund; National Performance Network; ArtPlace America; Abrons Art Center (New York, NY); The Rainin Fellowship (San Francisco, CA); Velocity Fund (Philadelphia, PA); Kindling Fund (Portland, ME); Grit Fund (Baltimore); Platforms Fund (New Orleans); Futures Fund (St Louis); The Idea Fund (Houston); the Brink Award (Pacific NW); NW New Works Festival (Pacific NW); The New Foundation (Seattle); Oregon Arts Commission; Performance Works NW (Portland, OR); and Risk/Reward (Portland, OR).
-I serve on the Public Art Committee for Portland’s Regional Arts & Culture Council.
+I have served on numerous grant and award selection panels, including for the Doris Duke Foundation; the Herb Alpert Award; United States Artists; Foundation for Contemporary Art; MAP Fund; National Performance Network; ArtPlace America; Abrons Art Center (New York, NY); The Rainin Fellowship (San Francisco, CA); Velocity Fund (Philadelphia, PA); Kindling Fund (Portland, ME); Grit Fund (Baltimore); Platforms Fund (New Orleans); Futures Fund (St Louis); The Idea Fund (Houston); Touchstone Gallery (D.C.); WESTAF TourWest; Centrum Residency; Brink Award (Pacific NW); NW); New Works Festival (Pacific NW); The New Foundation (Seattle); Sitka Center for Art & Ecology (Oregon); Oregon Arts Commission; Performance Works NW (Portland); Risk/Reward (Portland); and Metro Creative Placemaking (Portland).
+I also served for three years on the Public Art Committee for Portland’s Regional Arts & Culture Council.

-In my early career, I worked in galleries and in freelance curatorial capacities in the LA area, San Francisco, and Phoenix, where I also served as Education Program Manager & Funding Specialist for a nonprofit women’s foundation.
+In my early career, I worked in galleries and in freelance curatorial capacities in Greater LA, San Francisco, and Phoenix, where I also served as Education Program Manager & Funding Specialist for a nonprofit women’s foundation.
 I earned a B.A. in Contemporary Visual Culture & Gender Studies from the Johnston Center for Integrative Studies in California, and a Master’s in Arts Management from the University of Oregon.

 Email Me